juliohm/KrigingEstimators.jl/README.md

 ## Asking for help

-If you have any questions, please [open an issue](https://github.com/juliohm/KrigingEstimators.jl/issues).
+If you have any questions, please [open an issue](https://github.com/juliohm/KrigingEstimators.jl/issues) or contact our community on the [gitter channel](https://gitter.im/JuliaEarth/GeoStats.jl).

 [travis-img]: https://travis-ci.org/juliohm/KrigingEstimators.jl.svg?branch=master
 [travis-url]: https://travis-ci.org/juliohm/KrigingEstimators.jl